dgraph-io/dgraph/wiki/content/query-language/index.md

 - You can specify only one level of predicates after root.
 These would be traversed recursively.
 Both scalar and entity-nodes are treated similarly.
 - Only one recurse block is advised per query.
 - Be careful as the result size could explode quickly and an error would be returned if the result set gets too large.
-In such cases use more filter, limit resutls using pagination, or provide a depth parameter at root as follows:
+In such cases use more filter, limit resutls using pagination, or provide a depth parameter at root as in the above example.

 ## Fragments